designstem/projects/waste/index.md

 #### Bone Chair

-Due to innovative digital techniques we can create **customized, smart and more complex forms**.
+Thanks to innovative digital techniques, we can create **customized, smart and more complex forms**.
 Joris Laarman used topology optimization software based on the findings of professor Claus Mattheck to develop **a chair with a bone-like structure**.

 <details>